- Phone: (630) 851-4566

 Safety technology has advanced dramatically in the past 2 decades.
 Mr. Karosas has been directly involved and has led efforts to embrace and incorporate that technology into safety standards.
 He has chaired the American National Standards Institute (ANSI) Printing Press Safety subcommittee since 1992 leading the committee’s efforts to introduce significant new guarding and interlocking requirements.
 In the 1990s, he was the US representative to the European Community (CE) committee developing similar CE standards for the European Union.
 He is the Convenor of the International Organization for Standardization (ISO) TC130 Working Group 5 developing safety requirements for Printing and Paper Converting Machinery and harmonizing US, European and other international standards.

 Mr. Karosas has been a member of ANSI Z244.1 committee (Control of Hazardous Energy – Lockout/Tagout) since 1988, and has developed, written or reviewed numerous lockout/tagout procedures.
-He has promoted the appropriate use of minor servicing and effective alternative protection and in 1992 was involved with OSHA’s 1st significant agency interpretation of the lockout/tagout regulations regarding minor servicing.
+He has promoted the appropriate use of minor servicing and effective alternative protection and in 1992 was involved with OSHA’s first significant agency interpretation of the lockout/tagout regulations regarding minor servicing.

 Before ESi, he managed the Product Safety programs for two major machinery manufacturers (power presses, printing presses, conveyor systems, industrial cutters).
 In that role, he was responsible for safeguarding systems, developing warning signs and safety communications, field retrofit and safety notification campaigns, accident investigation/reconstruction, etc. and making the real world decisions affecting safety.
 Mr. Karosas has also managed employee safety programs and has been directly involved with key safety program elements including employee safety training, safety communications, site inspections and audits, Job Safety Analysis (JSA), etc.